-The theory of planar cross-section deformations of the beams adopted based on the Zhuravsky shear stress formula well depicts the shear effect in the bent beams.
+The theory of planar cross section deformations of the beams adopted based on the Zhuravsky shear stress formula well depicts the shear effect in the bent beams.
 The differences between the maximum deflections and shear stresses calculated analytically and numerically are insignificant (below 0.5%).

-The proposed theory is novel and makes a generalization of previously known beam theories.
-Therefore, it may be easily used in the analytical modelling of the beams with consideration of the shear effect.
-It should be noted that the higher-order theories introduce additional unknowns that give rise to difficulties in analytical research, as indicated by WANG et al. [4].
+The proposed theory is an original idea and makes a generalization of earlier known beam theories.
+Therefore, it may be easily used in analytical modeling of the beams with consideration of the shear effect.
+It should be noted that the higher-order theories introduce additional unknowns that give rise to difficulties in the analytical research, as indicated by Wang et al. [4].